LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - Add invalidateUsers to index.ts for use in Sample Manager app
     - Update to @labkey/api release version 0.0.29

+### version 0.8.3
+*Released*: 3 January 2020
+* Fixed bug that occurred with multiple FileAttachmentForms on one page

 ### version 0.8.2
 *Released*: 2 January 2020